renato-mm/boca-vs-code-extension/README.md

 #### Steps

 1. Clone this repository (or fork it and then clone your forked repo)
-2. Install node packages with your prefered package manager.
+2. Install node packages with your favorite package manager.
 E.g.:
 ```sh
 npm install
 # or